 Mountain biking is fun and it is a great excuse to spend some time in nature.
 You can do it recreationally, or you can do it professionally.
-These are the 15 best mountain bikes for all riders, occasions, and purposes.
+These are the top picks for all riders, occasions, and purposes.
 So, take a look and find out about BikeXchange’s favorite picks!

 You can buy all of these bikes online easily and all of them will serve you well if you’re the right rider for them, no matter the price tag.

 So, let’s start with the best mountain bikes of 2019 on the market.

 Co-Op Cycles DRT 1.1

 Wheel Size: 27.5″ | Front Travel: 100mm | Gear(s): 24 | Head Tube Angle: 69°

 Why should you buy this?
 Thanks to great balance, this bike has both – a good price and great specs for the value.

 Who is it for?
 The DRT 1.1 is meant for entry-level mountain bike riders.

 It has a pretty nice selection of components for beginners.
 Let’s start with the front SR Suntour XCT fork which is lighter than the XCM model.
 100mm travel is just enough for your trail rides.